 There are many different variations of the Thomson-Houston base.
 There's even one that is made entirely of porcelain.
 Most T-H bulbs were made before the year 1900.
 At that point in time, their remaining market share was about 10%, and by 1905 they were gone completely, due to an aggressive campaign to replace this base type with the Edison base, through the use of TH-to-Edison base socket adapters (see my Thomson-Houston socket pages for more information).

 T-H bulbs with the full porcelain base variety seem to be more recent than the brass type, but I am not sure.
 Some of these use cement (instead of plaster) to hold the bulb to the base, which indicates post-1900 manufacture.

-Thomson-Houston bases look much larger in pictures than they really are.
-Someone who has never seen one in person may think that they are as large as a mogul base, but they're not.
-Actually, they are slightly larger than a regular Edison base.
-The neatest thing about TH bases is that the bulbs can be displayed very easily, since they can stand upright!
+Thomson-Houston bases might look much larger in pictures than they really are to some people.
+Someone who has never seen one in person might think they are as large as a mogul base, but they're not.
+Actually, they are only slightly larger than a regular Edison base.
+Finally, T-H base bulbs are unique for the fact that they can be displayed very easily, as they stand upright by themselves.